DavianYang/hospital-managment-system/README.md

 - [ ] Patients can check their appointment
 - [ ] Doctors can check their schedules
 - [ ] Transaction required in routes
-- [ ] Caculate Approximate Countdown time
+- [ ] Caculate approximate countdown time
+- [ ] Able to publicly view single doctor by ID